🗽 Free New York Landlord Forms

 RPL § 235-b

 Documents tenant repair requests and landlord response.
-Creates paper trail for warranty of habitability compliance.
-Tracks response time.
+Creates paper trail for NY warranty of habitability compliance and tracks response time.

 Create Request →